icerpc/icerpc-docs/pages/icerpc-for-ice-users/index.md

    href="/icerpc-for-ice-users/rpc-core/objected-adapter" /%}

 {% mini-card
-   title="Converting .ice into .slice" description="Learn how to convert .ice definitions into .slice definitions." href="/icerpc-for-ice-users/slice/converting-ice-into-slice" /%}
+   title="Converting Slice definitions to the new Slice syntax" description="Learn how to convert Slice in the .ice syntax to the .slice syntax." href="/icerpc-for-ice-users/slice/converting-ice-into-slice" /%}

 {% /grid %}